 Question: Are there any online EdD programs that do not require a dissertation?

-At this time, the majority of online EdD programs require students to complete a dissertation in order to earn their doctorate.
+At this time, the majority of online Ed.D. programs require students to complete a dissertation in order to earn their doctorate.
 There are, however, options for those who do not wish to write a traditional research-based thesis.
-As mentioned above, several programs now offer students the opportunity to develop and implement a more action-oriented capstone project or dissertation-in-practice” dissertation or an applied capstone project.
-While these capstone options also require a considerable amount of research and writing, they differ from traditional dissertations in many ways, focusing more on producing direct solutions to existing problems in education or organizational leadership, instead of furthering theory in the field.
+Several programs now offer students the opportunity to develop and implement a more action-oriented capstone project or dissertation-in-practice” dissertation or an applied capstone project.
+While these capstone options also require a considerable amount of research and writing, they differ from traditional dissertations, focusing more on producing direct solutions to existing problems in education or organizational leadership, instead of furthering theory in the field.